-Concerning dimensions and indicators, we see a huge variety.
-A dimension that is taken into account in all typologies is supply.
-This includes in most typologies financial resources (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010), but also staff and staffing levels (Alber, 1995) and bed density in institutional LTC (Alber, 1995; Damiani et al., 2011).
-Also the type of provision is often included in the supply dimension and operationalized via the percentage of people in ambulatory or residential care settings (Alber, 1995; Damiani et al., 2011; Halásková et al., 2017).
-The dimension of public-private mix of the systems is often part of healthcare typologies (Reibling et al., 2019) and for LTC typologies only those which specialize on specific aspects or those taking a broader view on social services integrate this dimension (Anderson, 2012) by the intensity of informal care (Bettio and Plantenga, 2004), the reach of public funds (van Hooren, 2012), the proportion of for-profit-providers (Da Roit and Weicht, 2013; Simonazzi, 2008) and the expenditure on or use of uncontrolled cash benefit schemes (Da Roit and Weicht, 2013; Simonazzi, 2008).
-Quality and performance indicators like the percentage of patients with pressure ulcers or unintended weight loss are not available for a larger comparative country sample (Halfens et al., 2013).
-Still, some typologies include quality and performance indicators.
-Damiani et al. (2011) use the share of people over 80 reporting good or very good health and the perceived limitations in ADLs for people aged 65 or older.
-Kraus et al. (2010) use institutional indicators of mandatory quality assurance systems and the degree and functioning of integrated services.
-Overall these dimensions and indicators are nearly all quantitative indicators, based on OECD or Eurostat data on which nearly all typologies are based (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010).
-Only Pommer et al. (2009) use Share-Data for their typology and are thus the only ones using micro-data for their analysis.
-Solely Kraus et al. (2010) use data which include the institutional setting and rules for access to the system, which are based on own primary data collection.
-This access dimension has been proven of high relevance for healthcare typologies (Reibling, 2010; Reibling et al., 2019) and is operationalized via means-testing for benefits, entitlement to residential care, home-care benefits and cash benefits as well as choice restrictions in Kraus et al.'s (2010) typology.
+Concerning dimensions and indicators, we see a huge variety of indicators and measurements.
+However we also observe four central dimensions, which are repeatedly analyzed in most of the studies.
+The first is supply.
+It includes financial resources in most typologies (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010), but also staff and staffing levels (Alber, 1995) as well as bed density in institutional LTC (Alber, 1995; Damiani et al., 2011).
+Furthermore, the type of provision is often included in the supply dimension and operationalized via the percentage of people in ambulatory or residential care settings (Alber, 1995; Damiani et al., 2011; Halásková et al., 2017).

+Another dimension is the public-private mix of the systems, which is often part of healthcare typologies (Reibling et al., 2019).
+Thus, for LTC typologies, only those which specialize on specific aspects or those taking a broader view on social services integrate this dimension (Anderson, 2012) by the intensity of informal care (Bettio and Plantenga, 2004), the reach of public funds (van Hooren, 2012), the proportion of for-profit-providers (Da Roit and Weicht, 2013; Simonazzi, 2008) and the expenditure on or use of uncontrolled cash benefit schemes (Da Roit and Weicht, 2013; Simonazzi, 2008).

+Although quality and performance indicators like the percentage of patients with pressure ulcers or unintended weight loss are not available for a larger comparative country sample (Halfens et al., 2013),some typologies still include them in their classification systems Damiani et al. (2011), for example, use the share of people over 80 reporting good or very good health and the perceived limitations in ADLs for people aged 65 or older.
+Kraus et al. (2010) analyze institutional indicators of mandatory quality assurance systems and the degree and functioning of integrated services.
+In contrast to this quantitative indicators, on which nearly all typologies are based (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010)., Pommer et al. (2009) utilizes Share-Data (micro-data) for their typology.
+And solely Kraus et al. (2010) develops this approach, using data that includes the institutional setting and rules for access to the system by collecting them on their own.
+Hence, this access dimension has been proven of high relevance for healthcare typologies (Reibling, 2010; Reibling et al., 2019) and is operationalized via means-testing for benefits, entitlement to residential care, home-care benefits and cash benefits as well as choice restrictions in Kraus et al.'s (2010) typology.